+Topic: Evidence-Based Economics: How Much More Do Workers with a College Education Earn?

+31) In country X, the average yearly salary of 50-year-olds with 16 years of education is \$50,275, while the average yearly salary of 50-year-olds with 12 years of education is \$36,265.
+According to these data, 4 additional years of education are likely to be correlated with higher future wages of about .

-A) private-use data.
+A) 24 percent

-B) public-use data.
+B) 38 percent

-C) primary data.
+C) 50 percent

-D) secondary data.
+D) 88 percent

 Answer: B

-Difficulty: Easy

-Topic: Evidence-Based Economics: How Much More Do Workers With a College Education Earn?

-25) In country X, the average yearly salary of 50-year-olds with 16 years of education is \$50,275, while the average yearly salary of 50-year-olds with 12 years of education is \$36,265.
-According to this data, four additional years of education is likely to be correlated with higher future wages of about:

-A) 24 percent.

-B) 38 percent.

-C) 50 percent.

-D) 88 percent.

-Answer: B

 Difficulty: Medium

 AACSB: Application of Knowledge

-Topic: Evidence-Based Economics: How Much More Do Workers With a College Education Earn?
+Topic: Evidence-Based Economics: How Much More Do Workers with a College Education Earn?